Detection theory: Bias

-Bias is the extent to which one response is more probable than another.
-That is, a receiver may be more likely to respond that a stimulus is present or more likely to respond that a stimulus is not present.
+Bias is the extent to which one response is more probable than another, averaging across stimulus-present and stimulus-absent cases.
+That is, a receiver may be more likely overall to respond that a stimulus is present or more likely overall to respond that a stimulus is not present.
 Bias is independent of sensitivity.
-For example, if there is a penalty for either false alarms or misses, this may influence bias.
-If the stimulus is a bomber, then a miss (failing to detect the plane) may increase deaths, so a liberal bias is likely.
-In contrast, crying wolf (a false alarm) too often may make people less likely to respond, grounds for a conservative bias.
+Bias can be desirable if false alarms and misses lead to different costs.
+For example, if the stimulus is a bomber, then a miss (failing to detect the bomber) may be more costly than a false alarm (reporting a bomber when there is not one), making a liberal response bias desirable.
+In contrast, giving false alarms too often (crying wolf) may make people less likely to respond, a problem that can be reduced by a conservative response bias.